apexfarm/ApexQuery/README.md

 A query builder for dynamic SOQL construction.

 **Support:** If you find this library helpful, please consider sharing it on Twitter or recommending it to your friends or colleagues.
-Every new star truly motivates me—just one more can make my week!

 | Environment           | Installation Link                                                                                                                                         | Version   |
 | --------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- | --------- |